 This is easier said than done.
 The location of your air conditioner filter varies with your unit and your home.
 Though most frequently found right next to your furnace, they can found in the air ducts, the registers, or even the attic!
 If you don’t know where your filter is located, ask your HVAC specialist the next time he or she comes for your bi-yearly system check-up.

 8. Clean out the Exterior AC Condenser Unit

 The health of your exterior unit is just as important as the interior portion.
 The fine mesh cage keeps out debris.
 However, stray leaves, grass, bugs, seeds, and more get caught in the wires.
 So, you need to make sure it stays clear so your AC unit does its job easier and cycles on less often.

 Turn the AC off, remove the top grill if necessary and direct a gentle stream of water through the wire cage.
 Once the debris is cleaned off, return the top grill and turn the AC back on.
 Simple, easy, and yet it saves you money.

 9. Line Dry Laundry

 I have line dried laundry for many years.
-In fact, I cloth diapered all four of our sons, hanging diapers to whiten them on the line.
+In fact, I cloth diapered all four of our sons, hanging diapers to whiten them in the sun.

-Statistically, it costs $.50 to dry a load of clothing in a traditional dryer.
-I do between eight and ten loads every week.
-By using the sun to do the work for me nine months of the year, I save over $150 a year on energy costs!
+Statistically, it can cost up to $1.00 to dry a load of clothing in a traditional dryer.
+If you wash six loads every week, by using the sun to dry that laundry at least nine months of the year, you will save over $200 each year on energy costs!